Helpful Resources - Energy Legislation

 2007 Energy Independence and Security Act

 On December 19, 2007, President Bush signed the Energy Independence and Security Act of 2007, into law (Public Law 110-140).
-Section 313 includes new electric efficiency standards for motors.
-The law affects electric motor efficiency in three basic areas:
+Section 313 included new electric efficiency standards for motors.
+The law affected electric motor efficiency in three basic areas:

-- It raises the minimum efficiency level for 1-200 hp motors that are currently covered by EPAct 1992 to NEMA PREMIUM levels (NEMA MG Table 12-12), except for fire pump motors which remain at EPAct levels.
+- It raised the minimum efficiency level for 1-200 hp motors that were covered by EPAct 1992 to NEMA PREMIUM levels (NEMA MG Table 12-12), except for fire pump motors which remained at EPAct levels.

 - It sets new federal minimum standards for motors that were not covered by standards previously.
 The following motors in the 1-200 hp range must meet NEMA Energy Efficient levels (i.e. EPAct 1992, NEMA MG Table 12-11), including: